danielrkling/solid-html/README.md

 Attributes
 - `$ref` - accepts callback with the element at creation time ($so vscode extension doesnt give warning)
 - `...` - Spread Syntax - This will use solid property names applied to the element (e.g. onClick or on:click)
-- `@event` - Attaches listener to the element same as on:click (Not sure how to delegate here)
+- `@event` - Attaches delegated listener to the element
 - `.prop` - Applies value as element property
 - `?attr` - Toggle boolean attribute
 - `attr` - Plain attribute